 The members of the nomination committee should be selected to take into account the interests of shareholders in general.
 The majority of the committee should be independent of the board of directors and the executive personnel.
-At least one member of the nomination committee should not be a member of the corporate assembly, committee of representatives or the board.
 No more than one member of the nomination committee should be a member of the board of directors, and any such member should not offer himself for re-election to the board.
 The nomination committee should not include the company's chief executive or any other executive personnel.

-The nomination committee's duties are to propose candidates for election to the corporate assembly and the board of directors and to propose the fees to be paid to members of these bodies.
+The nomination committee's duties should be to propose candidates for election to the board of directors and nomination committee (and corporate assembly where appropriate) and to propose the fees to be paid to members of these bodies.

-The nomination committee should justify its recommendations.
+The nomination committee should justify why it is proposing each candidate separately.

-The company should provide information on the membership of the committee and provide suitable arrangements for shareholders to submit proposals to the committee for candidates for election.
+The company should provide information on the membership of the committee and any deadlines for proposing candidates.